nus-cs2103-AY2425S1/ip/docs/README.md

 ### Mark / Unmark / Delete tasks

-Type mark followed by the corresponding number of the task in your list to mark it as done
+Type `mark` followed by the corresponding number of the task in your list to mark it as done

-eg. mark 1
+eg. `mark 1`

 ```
 got it, bro, marked  as done:
 [T][X] eat
 ```

-Type unmark followed by corresponding number of the task in your list to mark it as not done
+Type `unmark` followed by corresponding number of the task in your list to mark it as not done

-eg. unmark 1
+eg. `unmark 1`

 ```
 emmm, changed your mind ah? okay, leave it to niko
 [T][ ] eat
 ```

-Type del followed by the corresponding number of the task in your list to delete it
+Type `delete` followed by the corresponding number of the task in your list to delete it

-eg. delete 1
+eg. `delete 1`

 ```
 Noted I've removed this task: